By using this website, it's assumed that you give consent for cookies to be used – read more here.

 Welcoming the biggest and best authors and illustrators to the city.

 Bath serves as a stage for a packed calendar of events.
-From comedy and carnival to food and drink, music and literature, there are exciting events and festivals taking place throughout the city in 2020.
+From comedy and carnival to food and drink, music and literature, exciting events and festivals take place throughout the city every year.

 The Bath Festival is the city's largest celebration of music and literature, featuring a plethora of household names and rising stars, and The Bath Festival Finale Weekend offers the chance to enjoy an open-air music festival set right in the heart of the city centre.